parnham/css_animation.dart/README.md

 Please be aware that each modification results in a rebuild of the underlying rule, therefore excessive use may affect the performance of your application.

+### Shadow root

+If using CssAnimation from a component with a shadow root (such as a polymer element) then the animation styles must be placed in that root instead of the document head.
+Simple pass the "shadowRoot" to the argument named "shadow" when invoking the apply function.